 The Lanna style prevails in this elegant hotel resort in Chiang Mai, which is spread over a vast area and features charming gardens.
 Situated in the middle of a natural habitat, Siripanna Villa has a special charm, while also offering a spa and a quality restaurant serving local dishes.
 It has all the amenities one could wish for and the rooms are some of the most elegant and comfortable in the city.

 Located just outside the walls of Chiang Mai’s old city, Rimping Village offers the perfect retreat from the bustling streets, but still remains within walking distance of the attractions.
 It follows the trend of incorporating authentic local elements with a modern touch – the 24 rooms have a classic design with white linen beds and dark wooden features.
 The spacious pool allows you to cool off or relax after hours of sightseeing.
 However, the crowning glory of Rimping Village is the attentive staff, who take Thai friendliness to a whole new level.
 Don’t hesitate to ask for recommendations: they know the best places in town.

-The Ping Nakara Boutique Hotel & Spa is one of the most popular choices among visitors of Chiang Mai.
-Built in colonial style, this place stands as a symbol of a bygone era, with its so-called gingerbread architecture and spotless white exterior.
-The hotel prides itself in its professional and unobtrusive service, offering a tranquil atmosphere to travelers.
-Next to a scenic pool, the hotel features a well-stocked library making it the ideal place to retreat and enjoy the calm.
-Moreover, it is located at a short distance from Chiang Mai’s city centre.Ping Nakara is an all-time favorite and continues to be considered among the top hotels in the city.
+The Ping Nakara Boutique Hotel & Spa is one of the most popular choices among visitors to Chiang Mai.
+Built in a colonial style, it stands as a symbol of a bygone era, with gingerbread architecture and a spotless white exterior.
+Next to a scenic pool, the hotel has a well-stocked library, which is the ideal place to retreat and enjoy the calm.
+Moreover, it is located a short distance from Chiang Mai city centre.